This website is created by Usambaras travel agency in cooperation with MamboViewPoint and MamboGreen Expeditions.

-Tourists will be able to watch rhinos at close range.
-Mkomazi National Park erected an electric fence with a 30-square km-area where the black rhino are.
+Tourists are able to watch rhinos at close range.
+Mkomazi National Park erected electric fence with two area’s where the black rhino are.
 One is for breeding an one is for tourists where they can watch the Rhino’s during a special trip with cars from the park.

 The Mkomazi National Park is a spectacular wilderness.
 Within sight to the northwest is Mount Kilimanjaro, Africa’s highest summit.
 To the south, the Pare and Usambara Mountains form a dramatic backdrop and, to the north, Kenya’s vast Tsavo National Park shares a border with Mkomazi, making common ground for migratory herds of elephant, oryx and zebra during the wet season.
 Together with Tsavo, it forms one of the largest and most important protected ecosystems on earth.